chriswongwk/flow/index.rst

 If your VDI is slow try to use this VPN.

 Non-Employee Pulse Secure VPN
-https://lab-vpn.nutanix.com - Username: POCxxx-User01 (up to POCxxx-User20), Password: <Provided by Instructor>
+https://lab-vpn.nutanix.com - Username: POCxxx-User01 (up to POCxxx-User20), Password: partnerSE/4u

 Under Client Application Sessions, click Start to the right of Pulse Secure to download the client.